Tiling dense hypergraphs: Applications

-Lenz and Mubayi~\cite{LM16} asked for which tiles $F$ every large enough quasirandom hypergraph is guaranteed to contain a perfect $F$-tiling.
+Lenz and Mubayi~\cite{LM16} asked for which tiles $F$ every large enough uniformly dense hypergraph is guaranteed to contain a perfect $F$-tiling.
 Since uniform density does not guarantee that every vertex is on an edge, we have to add a mild degree condition for any chances of success.
-Formally, let $\cF({\til})$ contain, for every $k\geq 2$, the $k$-graphs $F$ such that for every $d,\mu >0$, there are $\eps >0$ such that for every $n $ large enough divisible by~$v(F)$, every $n$-vertex $k$-graph $G \in {\DenF{\eps}{d}^{}} \cap \DegF{1}{\mu}$ has a perfect $F$-tiling or, equivalently, $H(F;G) \in \mat$.
+(Recall the definition of $\DegF{d}{\delta}$ in \cref{sec:example-application}.)
+Formally, let $\cF({\til})$ contain, for every $k\geq 2$, the $k$-graphs $F$ such that for every $d,\mu >0$, there is an $\eps >0$ such that for every $n $ large enough divisible by~$v(F)$, every $n$-vertex $k$-graph $G \in {\DenF{\eps}{d}^{}} \cap \DegF{1}{\mu}$ has a perfect $F$-tiling or, equivalently, $H(F;G) \in \mat$ (\cref{obs:digraph-property-equivalence}).

 Lenz and Mubayi~\cite{LM16} initiated the study of the class $\cF({\til})$ and showed that it contains all linear hypergraphs.
 More recently, Ding, Han, Sun, Wang and Zhou~\cite{DHS+22} provided a characterisation of $k$-partite $k$-graphs and all $3$-graphs in $\cF({\til})$.
 For further progress on these problems in the multipartite setting see also references~\cite{DHS+23,Sun23}.